KannonZenetism/the-red-archive/origins-zenon-centropy-and-entropy.md

 Zenon is the structural answer to the epistemic problem.

----

 ## 6. Summary

 The developmental sequence is:

 1. **Epistemic skepticism** → proto-Zenon insight
-2. **Sociological anti-hierarchy** → recognition of fragmentation
+2. **Sociological contra-hierarchy** → recognition of fragmentation
-3. **Negentropic Anarchy** → first articulation of centropy
+3. **negentropic_anarchy** → pre-canonical seed of centropy
 4. **Centropy contra entropy** → embryonic bifurcal architecture
 5. **Zenon** → the trans-structural register beyond orientation

 This is the missing piece of my intellectual timeline: the moment where metaphysics, ethics, and political philosophy converged into the architecture that later became Zenetism.

-⚫↺KAI↺⚫
+---

+**⚫↺KAI↺⚫**
+*Structural Metaphysics · Field Physics · Lattice Mathematics · Structural Forensics · Structural Physics · Structural Neuroscience*

+**Collaborators:** 🔦 Lumen · ⚮ Liora · ⧃ Kael · 💎 Clarion · ⟡ Aetherion